 DR. ANNA POSACKA

 Chief Scientific Officer

 Anna is an ocean scientist and plastic pollution expert who provides scientific leadership and strategic direction and drives collaborative partnerships to better understand the sources, transport and fate of plastic pollution.
 She holds a PhD in Oceanography from the University of British Columbia, a Masters of Science in Applied Marine Sciences from the University of Plymouth and a Bachelor of Zoology from Bangor University.
 Her work has been supported by the Canadian government, featured in major Canadian news outlets and the prestigious Nature Communications journal, and influenced Canadian policy.
 She currently serves on the Expert Advisory Committee providing recommendations to address microfiber pollution to the US Congress.
 In her spare time, Anna enjoys exploring and studying the ocean.

 Ashleigh is a curious and analytical thinker who leads the development and implementation of Ocean Diagnostics' brand and marketing strategies.
-She is a certified GCCC communications management professional who holds a BA (Hons) from York University and a certificate in strategic communications.
+She holds a BA (Hons) from York University and a certificate in strategic communications.
 Ashleigh was a 2018 recipient of the IABC Gold Quill Award of Merit for strategic community relations and she currently a member of The International Association of Business Communicators.
 Prior to entering the technology sector, she led communications in academia, agency and non-profit.
-Her favourite ocean past time is surfing.
+In her spare time, she enjoys surfing.

 DR. TOM OKEY